 - Specialised skills

-Course content includes social science analysis, communication studies and research, with an emphasis on politics, cultural history, international studies, sociology and social policy — all the tools you need to engage effectively with social change.
+Gain specialised skills in social science analysis, communication studies and research, with an emphasis on politics, cultural history, international studies and sociology — all the tools you need to engage effectively with social change.

 - Add a second major